 Students will be given the opportunity to select Basketball as their elective preference in Years 9 – 12 and will receive 2-3 hours a week of specialist basketball sessions.

 In these sessions our student athletes will;

 Expectations of our student athletes:

-Trials for the 2024 JSRACS Basketball Program will be on Saturday 24 June at the JSRACS Gymnasium, commencing at 9.00am.
-These trials are for any person in Years 6 to 10 who either attends JSRACS or another school and are wishing to be a part of the Specialist Basketball Program in 2024.
+Trials for the 2025 JSRACS Basketball Program will be on Saturday, 15 June, at the JSRACS Gymnasium, commencing at 9.00am.
+These trials are for any person in Years 6 to 10 who either attends JSRACS or another school and wish to be a part of the Specialist Basketball Program in 2024.
 Students already in the program are not required to attend this trial.

 Please register your interest below or email our Specialist Basketball Coach at [email protected] if you have any questions in relation to the Program.

-Mr Mark Shipley is a Level 2 (Accredited by Basketball WA) Association Coach who has a passion for Basketball.
-He represented Western Australia as a Junior in National Tournaments as a member if WA Metro and WA State School Boys Teams.
-Whilst at University, Mark represented ECU in the Australian University games where they won a gold medal and he achieved all Australian honours.
-Mark is a former player of the State Basketball League, playing for Swam City Mustangs, East Perth Eagles and the Stirling Senators.
-Post playing, Mark coached the Wanneroo Wolves Men’s Basketball team in the SBL.
+Mr Mark Shipley is a Level 2 (Accredited by Basketball WA) Association Coach with a passion for Basketball.
+He represented Western Australia as a Junior in National Tournaments as a member of WA Metro and WA State School Boys Teams.
+Whilst at University, Mark represented ECU in the Australian University Games where they won a gold medal and he achieved all Australian honours.
+Mark is a former player of the State Basketball League, playing for Swan City Mustangs, East Perth Eagles and the Stirling Senators.
+Post-playing, Mark coached the Wanneroo Wolves Men’s Basketball team in the SBL.
 Mark also has overseas experience as a player and coach of the London Westside B.C in the English Basketball League, gaining experience throughout the UK and in Europe.